whlong1/clippy-back-end/README.md

 ## Getting Started

-To run the Clippy Front-end on your local machine, follow these steps:
+To run the Clippy Back-end on your local machine, follow these steps:

 1. Clone this repository: